dwysocki/gracedb-server/doc/source/lvalert.rst

     lvalert_listen -a username -b password -c /path/to/lvalert_config.ini

 The ``-c`` (configuration file) option allows you to specify an executable script to be called each time a message arrives over a particular node.
-Suppose one is only interested in events from the burst group, cWB pipeline, and MDC search.
+Suppose you are only interested in events from the burst group, cWB pipeline, and MDC search.
 Then the ``lvalert_config.ini`` file could look like this::